wrujel/github-history/README.md

 - [x] Frontend deployed with Vercel.
 - [x] Backend deployed with Railway.
 - [x] Typescript was used in backend and frontend.
+- [x] Use React-Hot-Toast to show notification messages.

 # Tech Stack
 - [NestJS](https://nestjs.com/)